-A new report by the United Nations Office on Drugs and Crime (UNODC) has revealed that there is “An unprecedented expansion” of synthetic drugs in the drug market.
+A new report by the United Nations Office on Drugs and Crime (UNODC)

 The 2014 Global Synthetic Drugs Assessment also reports that new psychoactive substances (NPS) are flooding a market for synthetic drugs, which has long been dominated by amphetamine-type stimulants (ATS) such as ecstasy and methamphetamine now more widely used than opium or heroin.